tj/commander/README.txt

 == Todo:

+* other scripts using _param_ for params... im usin +param+ ?... whats the convention...
 * Dynamically generate padding for help.erb command list
 * Add handling of invalid options at the command level / output error when --file ARG, ARG is missing..
 * Add handling of options before command (command [options] sub-command)